By the end of this section, you will be able to:

 Judges fulfill a vital role in the U.S. judicial system and are carefully selected.
 At the federal level, the president nominates a candidate to a judgeship or justice position, and the nominee must be confirmed by a majority vote in the U.S. Senate, a function of the Senate’s “advice and consent” role.
 All judges and justices in the national courts serve lifetime terms of office.

-The president sometimes chooses nominees from a list of candidates maintained by the American Bar Association, a national professional organization of lawyers.39 The president’s nominee is then discussed (and sometimes hotly debated) in the Senate Judiciary Committee.
+The president sometimes chooses nominees from a list of candidates maintained by the American Bar Association, a national professional organization of lawyers.41 The president’s nominee is then discussed (and sometimes hotly debated) in the Senate Judiciary Committee.
 After a committee vote, the candidate must be confirmed by a majority vote of the full Senate.
 He or she is then sworn in, taking an oath of office to uphold the Constitution and the laws of the United States.

 When a vacancy occurs in a lower federal court, by custom, the president consults with that state’s U.S. senators before making a nomination.
 Through such senatorial courtesy, senators exert considerable influence on the selection of judges in their state, especially those senators who share a party affiliation with the president.
-In many cases, a senator can block a proposed nominee just by voicing his or her opposition.
+In many cases, a senator can block a proposed nominee just by voicing opposition.
 Thus, a presidential nominee typically does not get far without the support of the senators from the nominee’s home state.

-Presidential legacy and controversial nominations notwithstanding, there is one certainty about the overall look of the federal court system: What was once a predominately white, male, Protestant institution is today much more diverse.
+Presidential legacy and controversial nominations notwithstanding, there is one certainty about the overall look of the federal court system: What was once a predominately White, male, Protestant institution is today much more diverse.
 As a look at Table 13.3 reveals, the membership of the Supreme Court has changed with the passing years.

 |First Catholic||Roger B. Taney (nominated in 1836)|